Your Questions Answered

 How often does a Sister meet with her family?

 This is flexible, Maria, depending on circumstances.
-During the Novitiate, Sisters would not normally travel out of the country, but a bereavement would be an exception.
+During the novitiate, Sisters do not normally travel out of the country, but a bereavement is an exception.
 When on mission abroad, three months' leave is arranged every three years, some of which is usually spent with the Sister's family.
 In severe climates or countries where there is a lot of stress, this happens every two years for two months.
 In many cases the ceremony of final religious profession takes place in a Sister's home parish.
 Sister Cecily Bourdillon, pictured here, is the doctor responsible for Primary Health Care at Kasina, Malawi.
-She is a native of Zimbabwe, but her family live in several different countries, so she would not see them very often.
-But she is one of the first MMMs to have used email, back in the early 1990s!
+She is a native of Zimbabwe, but her family live in several different countries, so she doesn't see them very often.
+She was one of the first MMMs to use e-mail, back in the early 1990s!
 Now with modern communications she finds it is much easier to remain in touch with her family.

 What languages are required?
 Is fluent English necessary?
 Which languages are used by Sisters for communicating with local people?